What Is A Social Media Strategy?

 What Are Personas?

-Before you get into any kind of campaign or social media ad promotions, you need to understand the target audience you are trying to attract with your next campaign.
+Before you get into any kind of social media campaigns or social media ad promotions, you need to understand the target audience you are trying to attract with your next campaign.
 This calls for a representation of what you think is the ideal customer based on market research.
 By making use of social media conversations, lead generation statistics and existing customer data, you can build a semi-fictional buyer persona that embodies the ideal consumer you are trying to appeal to.
 The more detailed a persona you develop, the more effective your social campaigns will be.

 How Do Personas Help?